ricloy/check-websites/README.md

 * website misspelt
 * website redirects to another one or just a "variation" of the same website (e.g. https instead of http)

-Please be very cautious whenb using this information: websites may contain malicious content that may harm your device or adults-only material.
+Please be very cautious when using this information: websites listed in these files may contain malicious content that may harm your device or they could contain illegal , adults-only, etc. material.

 ## License